tangsiuman/Getting-and-Cleaning-Data-Course-Project/README.md

 The R script, run_analysis.R, does the following:

 1. Load the required library, plyr
-2. Load the acitivity into "activity_lables"
+2. Load the acitivity into activity_labels
 3. Load the features data and extract the required columns list
 4. Load the training and test datasets into following variables
     - subject_train, x_train, y_train